mozilla-bteam/bmo/docs/en/rst/api/core/v1/user.rst

-                           ``true`` will include disabled users in the returned results even if their username doesn't fully match the input string.
+                           ``true`` will include disabled users in the returned results even if their username doesn't fully match the input string. permissive        boolean  When querying for users using names, do not fail the entire request if one or more errors occur.
+A `faults` list is included that contains the individual errors.
 ================  =======  ======================================================

 **Response**